 Richie Kahn, MPH

-Richie Kahn is a glaucoma patient.
+Richie Kahn, MPH is a health policy professional, clinical researcher, patient advisor, and a glaucoma patient.
 He volunteers for Glaucoma Research Foundation on the Patient Summit Steering Committee.